 Once that's done, you should be good to go.
 VHX should recognize you and your dome computer, and show thebutton immediately upon sign-in.

-You're probably running a Web browser app that does not support the fullscreen or HD options in VHX's HTML5 player.
+You're probably running an obsolete Web browser app that does not support the fullscreen or HD options in VHX's HTML5 player.
 Portable devices in particular can be tricky, and Internet Explorer is always troublesome.
 We recommend running from a desktop, and using Firefox, Chrome or Safari.
 Let us know if that doesn't work.

 Answer 1.
 We've seen that happen sometimes.
 Please try reloading the page.
 That usually fixes it.
 Let us know if you still can't get it working.

 Answer 2.
 Internet Explorer is always troublesome.
 Try using Firefox, Chrome or Safari instead.